mbntr/PYPrime-2.x/How to PYPrime.md

 	but you will be stuck at about 4000 MHz on the RAM.
 	To get better performance running at Gear 2 you would have to get the ram to much higher speeds

-	-Run the benchmark on the lowest latency core (I don't have any data yet to tell you which core will perform the best)
+	-Run the benchmark on Core #1 with the priority set to "High" for the best possible results

 	-Get the RAM to the maximum possible clock your CPU can handle while kstaying in Gear 1 (this value will be around 3800 and 4000 MHz)